-The backend course builder is the basic course building system that is available for all users, both free and pro.
-It allows you to create the entire course right from this page, reducing hassle by a ton.
+The backend course builder is the basic course-building tool that is available for all users, both free and pro.
+It allows you to create the entire course right from this page, making the process hassle-free.

 To reach the backend course builder, log in to the WordPress backend of your website, and then navigate to Tutor LMS > Courses > Add New to start adding a new course.
-Alternatively, you can click on any existing course to launch the editing panel of course.
+Alternatively, you can click on any existing course to launch the Course Builder in edit mode.

-Course Description: In this field, you should write a description of this course, it’s lessons, and quizzes and give them a general idea of what students will get out of this course.
-Briefly try to give an overview of the syllabi and talk about the course’s learning objectives in this section.
+Course Description: In this field, you can describe what this course will entail, discuss its lessons and quizzes, and give a general idea of what the students will get out of this course.
+You can also give a brief overview of the syllabi and talk about the course’s learning objectives in this section.

-Difficulty Level: As stated in the title, you should also limit the difficulty level so students get an idea of how advanced the course is before buying it.
+- Difficulty Level: Limit the difficulty level so students get an idea of how advanced the course is before buying it.

-Course attachments are resources such as practice files, example files, and other necessary files that you may have used in the course content.
+Course Attachments are resources such as practice files, example files, and other necessary files that you may have used in the course content.
 You can attach these by uploading them here and they will appear under the Resources tab of the Course Details Page for students to download.